cnamejj/PyProc/README.md

 #### watch-process-smaps

-Similar to "show-memory-delta" but for a specific process id.
-However the dataser it reads, the "/proc/#PID#/smaps" file for the PID in question, breaks out memory usage counters by segments of the processes address space.
+Similar to "show-memory-delta" but for a specific process id, which must be given as the first command line argument.
+The dataset this script uses, from the "/proc/#PID#/smaps" file for the PID in question, includes usage counters by memory segments within process address space.
 So the script shows deltas between iterations in more detail, as well as an aggregated "total".
 It supports CLI options to control which fields to monitor, whether or not to display totals, breakdowns or both.
-And the minimum thresholds before a change is displayed can be set, both the absolute number and the percentage change.
+The minimum thresholds before a change is displayed can be set, both as an absolute number and as a percentage change.
 Finally, the amount of time the script waits between checks can also be specificied via CLI options.

 ----------